usafhassan/python-scrapper-stackoverflow-seed/README.md

-# Python Scrapper Stackoverflow - Seed
+## Python Scrapper Stackoverflow - Seed
-This is a basic scrapper that fetches answers from a given stackoverflow post url and exports them as a csv file.
+This is a basic scrapper (without any GUI) that fetches answers from a given stackoverflow post url and exports them as a csv file.

 Data is exported in following format